-- 2.3.1 Development in the Secondary Plan Area will be informed by the following seven guiding principles to bring about the Vision in: - a) Supporting an active, healthy, vibrant and walkable community for people to gather, recreate, work and live; - b) Achieving compact development with a diverse mix of housing forms and types to support active neighbourhoods and achievable housing options. - c) Implementing sustainable and resilient plans, infrastructure, technologies, and design approaches. - d) Leveraging and promoting Brampton's diversity in arts and culture to create focal points and attract investment to the area. - e) Conserving and protecting natural areas and cultural heritage assets in creating local destinations and opportunities for active uses. - f) Fostering a competitive environment for employment and economic development. - g) Planning for the physical, mental, and social well-being of residents through the design of people-centric spaces that are safe, accessible and age-friendly.
+- 2.3.1 Development in the Secondary Plan Area will be informed by the following seven guiding principles to bring about the Vision in: - a) Supporting an active, healthy, vibrant, walkable and resilient communities for people to gather, recreate, work and live;

+- b) Achieving compact development with a diverse mix of housing forms and types to support active neighbourhoods and achievable housing options. - c) Implementing low carbon, sustainable and climate change resiliency plans, infrastructure, technologies, and design approaches. - d) Leveraging and promoting Brampton's diversity in arts and culture to create focal points and attract investment to the area. - e) Protecting and improving natural areas and conserving cultural heritage assets in creating local destinations and opportunities for active uses. - Fostering a competitive environment for employment and economic development. - g) Planning for the physical, mental, and social well-being of residents through the design of people-centric spaces that are safe, accessible and age-friendly.

-2.3 The Big Moves
+2.4 The Big Moves

-2.3.2 Development in the Secondary Plan Area will be informed by the following Big Moves, which implement the Vision and guiding principles in this Secondary Plan:
+2.4.1 Development in the Secondary Plan Area will be informed by the following Big Moves, which implement the Vision and guiding principles in this Secondary Plan:

-20 - Minute Walk
+20 -Minute Walk

-a) Communities will be premised on the '20-minute neighbourhood' connected by The Grand Boulevard.
+a) Communities will be premised on the '20-minute neighbourhood'.
 A connected system of green corridors and pedestrian, cycling, and street networks will promote walkability, accessibility, and connections to transit, and local and regional destinations.